 version 5.40 or newer.

 - The Linux storage system has

-its own error recovery duration period that can be set
+some error recovery duration periods and counts that can be

-shorter (and often should be set shorter) by setting
+set shorter (and often should be set shorter but not shorter

 - Mounting filetrees on flash SSD devices with option

 - The sector size for CDs is 2KiB.

 - The sector size for DVDs is 32KiB, but they are required

 to simulate a 2KiB sector size, potentially triggering